ikTheProgrammer1/community-notes-science-project/README.md

-# 🛡️ VIP Intelligence Platform
+# 🛡️ Community Notes Analytics
 > **Advanced Forensics & Counter-Misinformation System for Community Notes**

-The **VIP Intelligence Platform** is a military-grade analytical suite designed to protect high-profile individuals from coordinated misinformation campaigns ("Astroturfing") on the X platform.
+The **Community Notes Analytics** is a military-grade analytical suite designed to protect high-profile individuals from coordinated misinformation campaigns ("Astroturfing") on the X platform.
 By leveraging the open **Community Notes** dataset, it reconstructs truth through forensic data analysis and hybrid AI agents.

 ---